The Temple of Hathor at Dendera

 Megalithic Temple of Hathor at Dendera

-Dendera, “the city of the goddess”, is located on the west bank of the Nile, about 4 km north of Qena and 615 km from Cairo, best known for the presence of the famous temple dedicated to the goddess Hathor.
+Dendera, known as “the city of the goddess,” is situated on the west bank of the Nile, approximately 4 km north of Qena and 615 km from Cairo.
+It is best known for the famous temple dedicated to the goddess Hathor.
+The Dendera temple complex, with Hathor’s temple as one of the best-preserved structures in Egypt, spans approximately 40,000 square meters and is entirely enclosed by a brick wall.

 Megalithic columns at Dendera temple